Fit as a Mama Bear

 Use a glass container with a wide mouth (this makes it much easier to clean!) that seals well.

 You want to shake the milk briefly before using it as it does separate slightly (though not nearly as much as almond milk).
+Homemade hemp milk lasts 3-4 days in the fridge.

 Question #1 - How do they make non-dairy milk?

 Non-dairy milk is made by blending nuts or seeds with water at high speed.
-Then, the liquid is a strainer from the pulp using a milk machine or a nut bag.
+Then, the liquid is strained from the pulp using a milk machine or a nut bag.
 This is repeated a few times.
 Once the pulp is fully removed from the liquid, the liquid left is the “milk”.

-Question #2 - How Long does homemade non-dairy milk last?
+Question #2 - How long does homemade non-dairy milk last?

 Non-dairy milk will last 3-4 days in the fridge.
-You’ll want to store it in a glad container with a sealed lid.
+You’ll want to store it in a glass container with a sealed lid.
 Make sure to shake it prior to using as it will separate slightly

 Question #3 - Which is the healthiest non-dairy milk?

 All non-dairy milk can be part of a healthy diet in moderation.
-However, on a regular basis hemp milk is the healthiest.
+However, on a regular basis, hemp milk is the healthiest.
 Loaded with healthy fats, homemade hemp milk also comes with a higher protein density.

 Recipes That Use Hemp Milk